 Please note this post may contain affiliate links and I may earn a commission if you click them and make a purchase.
 This is, of course, at no cost to you.
-Please read my disclosure for more information.
+Please read my disclaimer for more information.

-How a Social Media Content Calendar Will Help
+How a Social Media Content Calendar Will Help Your Business

 Some weeks, I could get all my posts done in 15 minutes.
 Other weeks, I would struggle for hours, at a complete loss of what to post.

-Then, one day I had an idea.
+Then one day, I had an idea.
 What if I create a calendar with prompts or ideas of what to post each day?

 The calendar helped me consistently post unique content every single day of the year, which is why I continue to create a social media content calendar every year.

 How to Create a Social Media Content Calendar